AnastasiaZhelunitsina/CodeForces-Solutions/README.md

 # CodeForces-Solutions
-My Codeforces solutions from the archive.
+My solutions to popular Codeforces problems from the archive, sorted by the number of solved by participants.

-I started with a rating of 800.
-Each solution passed all tests
+Each solution passed all tests.